Frankfurt silver inscription: Christology and soteriology

 The citation of Philippians 2:10–11 reinforces this universal lordship of Christ, further accentuated through the modified quotations (causal instead of final conjunction; "all" instead of "every knee").
 In this way, submission is no longer presented merely as the consequence of Christ’s humiliation, but as the very foundation of his authority.
 Taken as a whole, the amulet articulates an orthodox yet practice-oriented Christology—one that, in the borderlands of the Empire, invokes the sovereign, cosmic, and at the same time protective power of Jesus.

 The amulet as an everyday object

 The Frankfurt amulet documents a practical, everyday-oriented Christianity that is distinct from the academic theological writings of the Church Fathers.
 Its Pauline allusions and its particular Christology serve less doctrinal ends than the immediate need for protection.
 Because it contains no magical formulas or pagan invocations, it belonged to the "orthodox" amulets tolerated in patristic literature and thus attests to a legitimized form of popular piety.
-(Note: For the patristic literature's judgment on amulets, see Calhoun (2019).)
 Material— a sheet of silver housed in a neck-case—and its usage leave no doubt that it was intended for personal, mobile protection in everyday life, not for liturgical exposition or rites.
-(Note: For more on the difference between religion as depicted in literature and popular religious practices in everyday life in early Christianity, as well as on the role of amulets in this context, see Guijarro (2025).)